ShaharBrandman/CUNTMUSIC-API/README.md

 ```
 CREATE TABLE Users (
     ID SERIAL PRIMARY KEY,
-    username VARCHAR(255) NOT NULL UNIQUE,
+    username text NOT NULL UNIQUE,
     password CHAR(64) NOT NULL,                     -- Store the password hash (64 chars for SHA256)
     TokenIssueDate TIMESTAMP  NOT NULL,             -- Timestamp for when the JWT token was issued
     TokenExpireDate TIMESTAMP  NOT NULL             -- Timestamp for when the JWT token expires